 As the Chancellor of the UT System he led one of the nation’s largest and most respected systems of higher education.
 As the chief executive officer of the UT System, McRaven oversaw 14 institutions that educated 220,000 students and employed 20,000 faculty and more than 80,000 health care professionals, researchers, and staff.

 McRaven has been recognized for his leadership numerous times.
 In 2011, he was the first runner-up for TIME magazine’s “Person of the Year.”
 In 2012, Foreign Policy magazine named McRaven one of the nation’s “Top 10 Foreign Policy Experts.”
 In 2014, Politico magazine named McRaven one of the “Politico 50”, citing his leadership as instrumental in cutting though Washington bureaucracy.
 In 2015, he received the Intrepid Freedom Award for his distinguished service in defending the values of democracy.
 In 2016, McRaven was named the recipient of the Ambassador Richard M. Helms Award by the CIA Officers’ Memorial Foundation, and in 2018 he received the Judge William H. Webster Distinguished Service Award for a lifetime of service to the nation.
 He currently serves on the Council on Foreign Relations (CFR) and the National Football Foundation.

 McRaven is the author of three books including, SPEC OPS: Case Studies in Special Operations Warfare and Make Your Bed: Little Things That Can Change Your Life and Maybe the World, based on his 2014 UT Commencement Speech that received worldwide attention.
 Using personal narratives drawn from his extraordinary experiences he imparts to his audiences lessons in team work, personal accountability, resilience and leadership.
-His third book, Sea Stories: My Life in Special Operations will be released in May 2019, is a remarkable memoir full of inspiring and action-packed stories from McRaven's life in the special operations world.
+His third book, Sea Stories: My Life in Special Operations, released in May 2019, is a remarkable memoir full of inspiring and action-packed stories from McRaven's life in the special operations world.

 Keeping Up With Rapid Change